millythedev/portfolioSite/README.md

-<<<<<<< HEAD
-# Milly's Portfolio
+# Emilio Cleveland's Portfolio

-Welcome to my professional portfolio website!
-This is where I showcase my work, skills, and experience in software development.
+A modern, responsive portfolio website showcasing my work as a Computer Science student at Texas A&M University.

 ## 🌐 Live Website

-Visit my portfolio at: [https://millythedev.github.io/website/](https://millythedev.github.io/website/)
+Visit my portfolio at: [https://millythedev.github.io/portfolioSite/](https://millythedev.github.io/portfolioSite/)

 ## 🚀 About Me

-I'm a passionate software developer with a focus on creating beautiful, functional, and user-friendly applications.
-My expertise lies in modern web technologies and I'm constantly learning and adapting to new tools and frameworks.
+I'm a Computer Science student at Texas A&M University with a passion for creating elegant, efficient, and user-friendly applications.
+My focus is on modern web technologies and software development best practices.

 ## 💻 Skills